Bachelor of Science in Criminal Justice

 Nationally, almost two million individuals are employed in the criminal justice system.
 These jobs include police officers, special agents, criminal investigators, corrections officers, probation and parole officers, correctional treatment specialists, criminal records managers, court referral officers, court managers, security specialists, crime prevention officers, victim advocates, juvenile service workers, and criminal justice planners.

 Careers in criminal justice are rewarding, providing practitioners with ever changing challenges.
-We work closely with our University Career Development Center and hold an annual Justice Administration Career Fair
+We work closely with our University Career Development Center and hold an annual Criminal Justice Career Fair

 to assist our students in their career search.